 - Discipline and Hearing Records–A discipline record is maintained for each student and contains information concerning that student’s disciplinary history.
 A taped record of formal disciplinary hearings may be made and transcribed at the discretion of the College.
 The taped record of the hearing, documentary evidence or other exhibits, case records, and other information pertinent to the hearing, with the exception of bulky exhibits will be maintained as part of the student’s discipline record in a repository for at least five (5) years of so long as deemed necessary.

-The right to examine a discipline record is limited to the affected student or individuals approved by the student or the Dean of Student Services, Compliance Office or Campus Deans in accordance with limitations imposed by FERPA and the College procedures.
+The right to examine a discipline record is limited to the affected student or individuals approved by the student or the Compliance Office or the Deans of Student and Community Engagement in accordance with limitations imposed by FERPA and the College procedures.

 PART II - Honor Code